 Hooke and Wren’s most significant architectural collaboration in relation to the history of science was the Monument to the Great Fire of London, located at the top of Fish Hill and built between 1673 and 1679.
 It was intended to be not only a memorial to the devastation wreaked by the fire, but also an experimental site and a scientific instrument in its own right.

 The Monument was likely designed in its entirety by Hooke, and evaluated and ratified by Wren at various stages in his capacity as Surveyor of the King’s Works.
-Standing at 200-foot high, with a gilded flaming urn at its pinnacle, the Monument was designed as a hollow pillar, with the intention that it would house an enormous vertical zenith telescope (sadly, vibrations from the surrounding roads made precise astronomical measurements impossible).
+Standing 200 feet high, with a gilded flaming urn at its pinnacle, the Monument was designed as a hollow pillar, with the intention that it would house an enormous vertical zenith telescope (sadly, vibrations from the surrounding roads made precise astronomical measurements impossible).

-Under the base of the Monument, an underground laboratory was created, with enough room for several experimenters to record their observations.
+Under the base of the Monument an underground laboratory was created with enough room for several experimenters to record their observations.
 The Philosophical Transactions, the Royal Society’s journal and the first journal dedicated purely to natural philosophy, contains many letters and reports of experiments conducted there, including the natural philosopher and clergyman William Derham’s experiments with air pressure using a barometer made by the clock and watch-maker, Daniel Quare.

 The legacy of the contribution made by natural philosophers during the aftermath of the Great Fire was three-fold.
 They reimagined the City and while the Baroque-inspired street plans of Wren and Evelyn were not realised, their work demonstrated that things could be done differently and possibly inspired new building projects in other parts of London in later years.
 The survival of their new buildings such as St. Paul’s Cathedral, which took 36 years to complete, the numerous City churches, and the Monument are indicative of the advanced surveying and architectural techniques required to build them.
 Furthermore, their ideas ensured that future buildings would not present the same risks in future.
 Wren, for example, contributed to the new London Building Acts of 1667 and 1670 by making recommendations regarding the heights of new buildings and the use of less flammable materials.
-The risk of fire continues to be a significant consideration in modern building projects and while today’s debates over the heights of buildings and the materials used to construct them are very different from those of the seventeenth century, it is noteworthy that these considerations formed the basis of building laws in London approximately 350 years ago.
+The risk of fire continues to be a significant consideration in modern building projects and while today’s debates over the heights of buildings and the materials used to construct them are very different from those of the 17th century, it is noteworthy that these considerations formed the basis of building laws in London approximately 350 years ago.

 Find out more